Dashboard Member settings

 Since 1 December 2022, these Regulations have imposed certain electrical safety obligations on landlords of Welsh residential property let to contract holders under:

 These Regulations require that there is always a valid electrical condition report in place while a contract holder is living in a dwelling.
-An electrical condition report is created as a result of a safety inspection carried out by a qualified person (eg a registered electrician).
-The report should explain the outcomes of the inspection and list any investigative or remedial work required.
-Reports are only valid for 5 years from the day of the inspection or for a shorter period if specified in the report.
+An electrical condition report is created due to a safety inspection carried out by a qualified person (eg a registered electrician).
+The report should explain the inspection outcomes and list any investigative or remedial work required.
+Reports are only valid for five years from the day of the inspection or for a shorter period if specified in the report.

-If a property has been built in the past 5 years, the landlord can give the contract holder a copy of the property’s Electrical Installation Certificate (EIC) instead and they will not have to arrange for a safety check for 5 years.
+If a property has been built in the past five years, the landlord can give the contract holder a copy of the property’s Electrical Installation Certificate (EIC) instead, and they will not have to arrange for a safety check for five years.

 What is being tested during an inspection?

-The electrician will not check the safety of movable items (eg TVs, kettles, and toasters) unless the landlord has asked the electrician to carry out a portable appliance test (ie a PAT test).
+The electrician will only check the safety of movable items (eg TVs, kettles, and toasters) if the landlord has asked the electrician to carry out a portable appliance test (ie a PAT test).
 PAT testing is not a legal requirement for landlords, but it is recommended in order to keep a property safe.
-Tenants are responsible for ensuring any of their own electrical appliances are safe.
+Tenants are responsible for ensuring that any of their own electrical appliances are safe.

 The electrician can often repair any immediate hazards before they leave the property.